ContosoBikeRental/BikeSharingSampleApp/README.md

     1. Enzure the AZDS debugger profile is selected: **Attach to server (AZDS)**.
     1. Hit F5 - this syncs code to AKS, builds the container image, deploys it in a pod, and attaches the debugger to it.
     1. Open the browser to the page that displays available bikes, and then select the "problem bike".
 Our debug breakpoint is not hit - that's a good sign that shows how anyone else working in the same cluster will be unaffected by our activity in our own dev space.
-    1. To reach our specific instance of the `Bikes` service, prefix the web app's URL  with `<dev-space-name>.s.` For example: `http://john.s.bikesharingweb...aksapp.io`.
-This will route requests to `http://bikes` to our version of the `bikes` service running in the `john` dev space.
+    1. To reach our specific instance of the `Bikes` service, prefix the web app's URL  with `<dev-space-name>.s.` For example: `http://john.s.dev.bikesharingweb...aksapp.io`.
+This will route requests to `http://bikes` to our version of the `bikes` service running in the `john` namespace.
         1. Prefix the URL appropriately in the browser and refresh the page - the debug breakpoint in VS Code will activate.
-        1. Step through the code - even though the container we're debugging is running in AKS, you'll notice that it is still fairly responsive.
+        1. Step through the code - even though the container we're debugging is running in AKS, you'll notice that the debugger is reasonably responsive.
 And, we have access to the full richness of data in the debugger: local variables, call stacks, streaming logs, etc.
     1. Stepping through the code we notice that a Mongo database request is made to retrieve bike details.
-We can inspect the local varilable `theBike` to glean detailed bike info.
+We can inspect the local variable `theBike` to glean detailed bike info.
         1. Set another breakpoint on the last line of code (because it's part of a separate callback function):
             ``` javascript
             res.send(theBike);
             ```
         1. Continue execution to hit this last breakpoint.
         1. Inspecting `theBike` in the debugger, we notice something doesn't seem right: `theBike.available = false`.
-1. It may be that this bike shouldn't have been displayed as an *available bike* on the proceeding page.
+1. It may be that this bike shouldn't have been displayed as an *available bike* in the app's preceeding page.
     1. Navigate to the function that handles `GET availableBikes` (around line 99):
         ``` javascript
         // find bike ------------------------------------------------------------